The Look That Says "Of Course It Didn't Work"

 Some days, I wonder what any of it counts for.

-The one that says “of course it didn’t”.
+The one that says of course it didn’t.

-The one that isn’t even surprised.
+You know that kind of look that isn’t even surprised.

 That fear has kept me small in ways I’m only starting to recognize.